anupvernekar31/AspireApp/README.md

 ## 🧪 Manual Testing Instructions

 - **Cards**: There are 3 different cards already added.
-The Menu items below the card is with respect to the card u are currently seeing.
+The Menu items below the card is with respect to the card you are currently seeing.

 - **Freeze Card**: Toggle the "Freeze card" switch.
 Card opacity changes and status displays as "Frozen".
 - **Spending Limit**:
   - Toggle **ON** to navigate to the spending limit screen and set an amount.
   - Toggle **OFF** to immediately clear the limit in Redux.
 - **Add Card**:
    - You will get a button on "Home Screen" to add a new card.
 A Modal will appear where u can add card Holder Name and proceed.
-Now u can go to the Debit cards tab and the new card willl be added in the carousel.
+Now u can go to the Debit cards tab and the new card will be added in the start of carousel.

 - **Card Number Masking**: Card numbers are partially masked with dots.